BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Results

 \subsubsection{Numerical experiments}

 We first present results on the performance of the two main additions to the BART software, streaming and looping.
 As described in \cref{sec:methods_latency}, looping and streaming can under some conditions create computational overhead. \cref{fig:bench}A shows the overhead when performing a looped FFT compared to normal FFT.
 For small arrays with many iterations / slices, there is a large relative overhead.
-For example, the FFT of a 96x48 array with 100 slices takes roughly 50\% more time when using looping over the slices.
-However, this overhead is actually small in absolute units due to the small problem size.
-In this case, the extra time spent due to looping is \qty{10(1)}{ms}.

-The relative overhead gets small for larger problem sizes.
-For example, albeit the looped FFT of a 2048 by 1024 array in 100 slices is \qty{400(150)}{ms} slower, this amounts to an only 2\% longer time, and the average run-to-run deviation in computation time has the same order of magnitude.
-Overhead thus becomes negligible compared to the overall runtime of the process, as most of the time is spent with computation.
+E.g., the FFT of a 96x48x100 array takes 50\% or \qty{10(1)}{ms} (mean with standard deviation in parentheses) longer when looping over the last dimension.
+FFT of a 2048x1024x100 array takes 2\% or \qty{400(150)}{ms} longer.
 For few slices or large problem sizes, the differences between looping and combined operation are small relative to the variation over repetitions.

-In \cref{fig:bench}B, we repeat this analysis for the streaming protocol (\cref{sec:methods_streaming}), comparing the extra time required when performing looping with a streamed input as opposed to looping alone.
+In \cref{fig:bench}B, we repeat this analysis for the streaming protocol , comparing the extra time required when performing looping with a streamed input as opposed to looping alone.
 The maximum overhead is several times smaller than in the previous analysis.
 Furthermore, the overhead induced by the stream protocol is smaller than the average run-to-run variation in most cases.
 Also, there is no clear trend towards any greater or smaller overhead depending on the matrix size.

-One advantage of looping is that it can help to reduce memory requirements.
-As illustrated in \cref{fig:bench}B, with looping, peak memory usage is independent of the number of slices while it grows linearly with normal \ie combined operation.
+\cref{fig:bench}C, illustrates how, with looping, peak memory usage is independent of the number of slices while it grows linearly with normal \ie combined operation.
 Furthermore, combined streaming and looping enables parallelization of successive data processing steps, and thus can speed up computation.
 This is illustrated in \cref{fig:bench}D. Depending on matrix size and delay (slice acquisition time), total elapsed time was reduced down to a minimum of 56\% of the reference.